Lecrapouille/zipper/README.md

 ```

 Notes:

-- Git cloning needs the recursivity option to install the Makefile helper and third-part libs (`zlib` and `minizip`).
+- Git cloning needs the recursivity option to install the Makefile helper and third-party libs (`zlib` and `minizip`).
 They are based on fixed SHA1.
-- Optionaly `make download-external-libs` will git clone HEADs of zlib and minizip to the `external` folder.
+- Optionally `make download-external-libs` will git clone HEADs of zlib and minizip to the `external` folder.
 This replaces git submodules.
 - `make compile-external-libs` will compile zlib and minizip but not install them on your operating system.
 They are
 compiled as static libraries and merged into this library.

-Installing C++ header files and compiled libraries, type:
+To install C++ header files and compiled libraries, type:

 ```shell
 sudo make install